 Gateway to Affordability

-Less land is required for smaller homes so more can be built to meet buyer demand.
-Micro home design is impressing in many different property markets, earning awards for their diminutive yet innovative designs.
+Less land is required for smaller homes so more properties can prevail to meet buyer demand.
+The micro home design impresses many different property markets, earning awards for their diminutive yet innovative designs.

 These winning designs demonstrate quality is attainable and affordable as demonstrated in New Zealand recently.
 Winning designs would cost the homebuyer between $90,000 and $190,000 before consents and site-works.
 PrefabNZ’s chief executive Pamela Bell stated.